terramir/Mod-T-Scripts/readme.md

+This is  fork xaero252 so I can try to build a simple GUI and webclient for a mod-t maybe even a touchscreen gui Or

+Write a plug-in for octoprint no clue yet.

+terramir
 ##First and foremost:
 **USE THESE SCRIPTS AT YOUR OWN RISK!**
 These scripts aren't very well tested and almost none of them are completely finished.
 They work to interface with the printer but it's all very manual.